 We hold a flower festival each July in conjunction with Hayfield Wells Dressing.
 Many come to and view the chapel at its best and to sample our home made refreshments.
 Coach parties can be catered for.
 See our recent images page

 This popular event is sometimes held near Shrove Tuesday.
 We play games and enjoy freshly cooked pancakes.

 Our carol service is generally organised by our members and can include drama, Bible readings, poetry, reflections etc.

-Our Christmas Nativity 2018 (faces blurred to comply with safeguarding guidelines).
+A recent Christmas Nativity (faces blurred to comply with safeguarding guidelines).

 Visiting professional entertainers, Church socials, and children's film nights.

 This is a national initiative in which some of our members are involved.
 Essentially there is a local Bible story telling group, which goes into local schools and "performs" assemblies and the like.
 The image shows an incident in a recent drama performance.

 We have a local covenant with St Matthew's Anglican church and St Mary's Roman Catholic Church, New Mills.
 Shared events have included: